companieshouse/test-data-generator/README.md

   - `customer_code`: The Customer Code of the Account Penalties entry in the account_penalties db collection.
 This is mandatory.

   A usage example looks like this: `{"company_code": "LP", "customer_code": "12345678"}`

+### Creating and Deleting Disqualified Officers
+- POST: Sending a POST request to create disqualified officers `{Base URL}/test-data/disqualified-officers` will generate a new disqualified officer.
+The request body must include `DisqualifiedOfficerSpec` parameter to customise the generated disqualified officer.
+  - `company_number`: The company number of the disqualified officer.
+This is mandatory.
+  - `disqualification_type`: The type of disqualification of the officer.
+This is mandatory.
+  - `is_corporate_officer`: Boolean value to determine if the disqualified officer is a corporate officer.
+Mandatory field which determines the link to the disqualified officer.

+  A usage example looks like this: `{"disqualification_type": "court-order", "is_corporate_officer": true, "company_number": "12345678" }`
+- DELETE: Sending a DELETE request on the endpoint `{Base URL}/test-data/disqualified-officers/{officer_id}` will delete the disqualified officer. `officer-id` is required to delete the disqualified officer.

 #### Retrieving Postcode
 - GET: Sending a GET request to retrieve the Postcode `{Base URL}/test-data/postcode/{countrycode}`.